 In addition to all of these claims, he actually started a religious movement of people who named themselves the “Faithists of the Seed of Abraham”, which derived its name from the book “Oahspe” that he wrote as a new Bible.
 The members and John moved to Las Cruces, New Mexico to found a community there for the religion.

-It must had been as easy as winking for such a powerful mind to devise this rather curious calculating instrument in the late 1850s.
+It must have been as easy as winking for such a powerful mind to devise this rather curious calculating instrument in the late 1850s.
 Actually, there are two other US patents (№21621 from 1858 and №24481 from 1859) for simple calculators, granted to John B. Newbrough of St. Louis.

-The calculator of Ballou was a small metal and wood adding machine, with measurements: 10 cm x 11.5 cm x 13.9 cm.
+The calculator of Ballou was a small metal and wood adding machine, with measurements: of 10 cm x 11.5 cm x 13.9 cm.
 It was somewhat similar to the Jabez Burns’ addometer, patented at the same time.

-The lever-set adding device has a metal casing, painted black and a wooden bottom.
+The lever-set adding device has a metal casing, painted black, and has a wooden bottom.
 The curved front of the machine has slots for six movable wheels, the right-hand wheel operated for units, the next for tens, etc. The part of the case to the right of each ring is marked with the digits from 0 at the bottom of the curve to 9 at the top.
-A crosswise shaft in the machine carries a series of six toothed metal rings that fit between the openings in the case and serve as finger wheels, ratchets, and registers.
-The digits are inscribed around their edges of the rings, next to the teeth.
+A crosswise shaft in the machine carries a series of six-toothed metal rings that fit between the openings in the case and serve as finger wheels, ratchets, and registers.
+The digits are inscribed around the edges of the rings, next to the teeth.
 One digit of each wheel is visible at the top of the machine, showing the result when numbers are entered by turning rings forward.

 A tens carry mechanism is also provided—the left side of each ring has a pin (a shifter) every ten places, which drives the adjacent wheel when carrying is required.